 My eyebrows and my selfie-taking skills were very much on point in 2006.
 (Did the word selfie even exist back then?!)

-And the excursion to Saint-Denis changed my life: I fell so hard for Gothic architecture, for the Gothic period and medieval art that I’m convinced this revelation led me to where I’m today.
+And the excursion to Saint-Denis changed my life: I fell so hard for Gothic architecture, for the Gothic period and medieval art.
+I’m convinced this revelation led me to where I’m today.

 My terrible point-and-shoot photos don’t do Saint-Denis justice — it is the most magical place

 Month: November My age: 25 Why I went: To visit my friend Janina during her semester abroad.
 Why I actually went: I had just moved back in with my parents to finish my Master’s dissertation in my personal writer’s exile; I was procrastinating and desperate to get out of that German village in the middle of nowhere where I felt suffocated and lost.
 How I got there: On the night bus from Cologne.
 Where I stayed: Janina was staying with a French family in an old apartment near Pigalle, she let me crash on the guest mattress.

 Happy art history grad inside stunning Stainte-Chapelle